Dolphins open minicamp amid Xavien Howard contract questions - WTMJ

 “Quite honestly, I don’t think, I’m not sure he’s going to be here today,” Flores said.

 Howard led the NFL with 10 interceptions last season — only two other players in the league had more than five.
-The 2016 second-round draft pick helped Miami reach the 10-win mark for the third time in the last 17 seasons.
+The 2016 second-round draft pick out of Baylor helped Miami reach the 10-win mark for the third time in the last 17 seasons.

 When he signed that deal, he was the highest-paid cornerback in the NFL.
 The 27-year-old is now not even the highest-paid corner on the Dolphins.
 Byron Jones, who got an $82 million, five-year contract last year, holds that distinction.